-The Edward F. Barry Forestry Scholarship was established in 1979 to recognize an outstanding senior or graduate student in Forestry who has demonstrated exceptional skills in the field as well as the classroom.
-The recipient is also selected for specific contributions in Forestry, which exemplify Mr. Barry's concern for a prudent, balanced use of natural resources.
+The Edward F. Barry Forestry Scholarship was established in 1979 to recognize an outstanding senior or graduate student enrolled in the College of Forestry and Conservation who has demonstrated exceptional skills in the field as well as the classroom.
+The recipient is also selected for specific contributions which exemplify Mr. Barry's concern for a prudent, balanced use of natural resources.

 Elenore H. Schofield & Donald J. Schofield Scholarship

-This fund will provide scholarships to College of Forestry and Conservation students at the University of Montana.
+This fund will provide an annual scholarship to a College of Forestry and Conservation student at the University of Montana.
 Graduate and undergraduate students are eligible.

 Fay G. Clark Memorial Scholarship

 The Fay G. Clark Memorial Scholarship was established in 1988 as provided in the will of his widow, Alva S. Angell.
 Mr. Clark taught mensuration, management, and valuation at the University from 1922 until he retired in 1953.
 He died in 1960.
 The scholarship is given annually to a student in the College of Forestry and Conservation.
 Whenever possible, the College of Forestry and Conservation Scholarship Committee selects a nontraditional student and/or a veteran because Mr. Clark was hired to teach at a time when many veterans of World War I were returning to the School.